Tillsten/skultrafast/README.rst

 `Read the docs <https://skultrafast.readthedocs.io/en/latest/example.html>`_.

 The package was created and is maintained by *Till Stensitzki*.
-All coding was done while employed in the `Heyne group <http://www.physik.fu-berlin .de/einrichtungen/ag/ag-heyne/>`_ and was therefore founded by the DFG via `SFB 1078 <www.sfb1078.de/>`_ and `SFB 1114 <www.sfb1114.de/>`_.
+All coding was done while being employed in the `Heyne group <http://www.physik.fu-berlin .de/einrichtungen/ag/ag-heyne/>`_ and was therefore founded by the DFG via `SFB 1078 <www.sfb1078.de/>`_ and `SFB 1114 <www.sfb1114.de/>`_.

 Aims of the project
 -------------------
 I like to include any kind of algorithm or data structure which comes up in ultrafast physics.
-I am also open to add a graphical interface to the package, but as experience shows, a GUI brings in alot of maintainence burden.
+I am also open to add a graphical interface to the package, but as experience shows, a GUI brings in alot of maintenance burden.
+Hence, the first target is a interactive data-explorer for the jupyter notebook.

 Features
 --------